grafana/grafana/docs/sources/alerting/configure-notifications/create-notification-policy.md

 ## Caveat

-Mute timings are not inherited from a parent notification policy, it has to be configured in full on each level
+Mute timings are not inherited from a parent notification policy, they have to be configured in full on each level.

 ## Example